Do You Need HOA Approval?

 Railing Styles

 Many HOAs mandate railing profile, color, and spacing.
-Cable rail is restricted in some communities.
-We know which systems each community allows.
+Cable rail is restricted in some communities, so railing selections should be checked against the written community standards before the ARC packet is submitted.

 Height & Setback Requirements